 Far more important than the promise of an open house is the reputation of your real estate agent.
 You can hold an open house or not, but it is more important to focus on the number of sales your agent completes each year, and how he or she is viewed in the industry.
 A good agent knows how to sell homes and is someone you can trust, even if you do not see what he or she does on a day-to-day basis.

 The biggest take home message about real estate open houses is this – It is really silly to think that a ready willing and able buyer is going pass up scheduling a showing with a Realtor on your property if they are really interested in seeing it!

 Folks don’t ever be foolish enough to believe that a buyer who is in the market to buy a home is going to say to themselves “if they don’t have an open house this weekend I am buying elsewhere!”
 Hard to believe right?
 That’s because it doesn’t work that way.
-Do real estate open house sell homes?
+Do real estate open houses sell homes?
 Hopefully by now you have figured out the answer is very rarely!